 Invoca also addresses security and privacy for AI by ensuring that our tools meet the most stringent compliance standards.
 Our conversation intelligence AI platform is SOC 2 Type 2 certified and ISO 27001 compliant.
 It also complies with the U.S. healthcare industry’s Health Insurance Portability and Accountability Act (HIPAA) and meets the EU’s General Data Protection Regulation (GDPR).

 Invoca’s conversation intelligence platform also supports two-factor authentication and SAML and has controls on recording, data redaction, and data access.
-Additionally, we prioritise consumer privacy by handling local storage in both U.S. and European data centers.
+Additionally, we prioritise consumer privacy by handling local storage in both U.S. and European data centres.

 Additional Reading